-(10) A Certificant shall refrain from personally lending money to a client or personally borrowing money from a client.
+(11) A Certificant shall refrain from personally lending money to a client or personally borrowing money from a client.
 The prohibition on lending to and borrowing from a client, does not apply where the client is a member of the Certificant's immediate family.

-For the purpose of Rule 10 "immediate family" means the Certificant's:

-- spouse or common-law partner; - parent (father, mother) and the spouse or common-law partner of the father or mother; - children and the children of the Certificant's spouse or common-law partner; - grandchildren; and - sibling and the sibling of the Certificant's spouse or common-law.

-Certificants should actively avoid situations that give rise to conflicts of interest including but not limited to personal loans to a client or becoming involved as an investor or creditor in a client's business.
+For the purpose of this Rule "immediate family" means individuals connected by blood relationship, marriage or common-law partnership or adoption, and would include the Certificant's: spouse or common law partner; children and grandchildren; parents and grandparents; siblings; spouses and common-law spouses of the above (as applicable); and in-laws.Certificants should actively avoid situations that give rise to conflicts of interest including but not limited to personal loans to a client or becoming involved as an investor or creditor in a client's business.

-A Certificant may not solicit or accept any gift, benefit or other consideration that could impair, or reasonably be seen to impair, the Certificant's ability to place their client's interest first.
+A Certificant may not solicit or accept any gift, benefit or other consideration that could impair, or reasonably be seen to impair, the Certificant's ability to place their client's interests first.